 Meth withdrawal signs

-Treatment for dependence on meth is possible.
+Treatment for meth dependence and withdrawal is possible.
 People do recover and learn to live drug-free.
-Treatments during withdrawal include supportive medical interventions during acute detoxification.
+Treatments during meth withdrawal include supportive medical interventions during acute detoxification.
 Furthermore, ongoing psychiatric care with antidepressant therapy has been shown to be effective in early recovery.
 But in order to stay off meth, issues that need to be addressed in treatment settings include modifying thinking, expectations, and behavior to increase skills in coping with life.

 But are the signs that manifest during acute meth withdrawal?
 And how are these treated in order to have better chances at a longer term recovery?
 We review what meth withdrawal is like here.
 Then, we invite your questions or concerns in the comments section at the end.